sfu-ireceptor/turnkey-service/README.md

 - Maintainer of this project is Dr. Richard Bruskiewich (richard *AT* starinformatics *DOT* com), technical subcontractor to the iReceptor project hosted by Simon Fraser University.
 - Principal Investigator of the iReceptor project is Dr. Felix Breden (breden *AT* sfu.ca) of Simon Fraser University
 - The iReceptor development team may also be contacted directly via support *AT* ireceptor.org.

+The design of this turnkey is deeply inspired and largely adapted from the excellent VDJServer iReceptor Node package developed by **Scott Christley** of the **VDJServer** project at the **University of Texas Southwestern University**.